briangwaltney/articles/Type_Safe_HTMX_In_Go.md

 }
 ```

 One cool thing we are doing here is defining the `User struct` as a `pathBuilder`.
 This gives us all the properties of the `pathBuilder` with a different name so we can generate specific properties for `User` without messing with the underlying `struct`.
-This is what lets us do `routes.User.url()`.
+This is what will let us do `Routes.User.Url()` shortly.
 It's dangerously close to inheritance, but this is as close as we'll ever get to that sun, so don't worry too much.

 We generated this route as a function rather than directly because we need an easy way to add it to our Api type like so: